KharamanV/cars-test/README.md

 #### Security
 There is `helmet` package middleware, that adds some small XSS protections, and useful security headers.
-Also, there is some CSRF protection, provided by `csurf` package.
+Also, there is Nginx reverse proxy container, because exposing the node instance in public it's a bad practice.